deflect-ca/deflect-api/README.md

 # Deflect Core

-This project serves as the core of Deflect, several componenet is integrated within this project including edgemanage, database for storing DNS and website record, API and `gen_site_config`, which generated site.yml for use in `deflect-next`.
+This project serves as the core of Deflect, several componenet is integrated within this project including edgemanage, database for storing DNS and website record, API and `gen_site_config`, which generates `site.yml` for use in `deflect-next`.

 ![system-diagram](docs/deflect-core-diagram.png)